Dry Blood Analysis

 These observations are not conclusions.
 They are starting points.
 From there, we look at how to support your body in a way that is simple, targeted, and realistic to follow.

+How Do I need to prepare for this?
 No special preparation is required.
 Coming in well-hydrated can be helpful, but otherwise there is nothing specific you need to do ahead of time.

+How often should this be done?
+That depends on your goals.
+Some people do this once to get a snapshot and direction.
+Others choose to repeat it over time to see how patterns change and to guide ongoing support.
+While it can be done more frequently, meaningful change takes time.
+I generally recommend spacing appointments about every 3 to 6 months if you’re wanting to track progress and see how your body is responding over time.
 During your appointment, I will also make a recommendation based on what we see, including if and when it may be helpful to repeat the analysis.
 You are always welcome to come in sooner, but allowing time between appointments gives your body a chance to respond so changes can be more meaningful.

 Real Experiences